How Much Does It Cost To Get Your Ears Pierced? - Price Guide

 You can get earlobes and some cartilage piercings done with a piercing gun.
 Often, the places that use only piercing guns do so for a lower cost than places with professionals trained to use a piercing needle.

 That being said, you get what you pay for, and piercing guns can lead to some nasty complications that may not be worth the money you saved.
 Some people have experienced severe scarring from gun piercings, both in the lobe and the cartilage.
 Also, piercings done with a gun and stud are more likely to get infected.

 Ear piercing pain can also fluctuate depending on the piercing method too.

 Of course, someone who doesn’t know what they’re doing can make the piercing experience less enjoyable.
-So if you notice that a particular body piercer costs way less than others you’ve considered, find out how much experience they have.
-It’s often better to pay more for a more experienced piercer who will give you a better experience.
+Therefore, if you notice that a particular body piercer costs way less than others you’ve considered, find out how much experience they have.
+It’s often better to pay more for an accomplished piercer, who will give you a safer experience.

 Just like different individual ear piercing professionals may cost more or less than one another, so do different studios.
 Studios that get lots of customers are likely to charge higher prices than those that don’t get a lot of people coming in.

 It makes sense though.
 They have to balance how many piercings they are able to do in a day with how many people are coming in, and being popular means their piercers are more experienced.